jensbrak/Phiddle/README.md

 * Rect: lock will keep rectangle width/height aspect to golden ratio
 * Oval: lock will keep the oval width and hight equal, ie make a circle

-## Config files
+## Settings files
 Located in user settings directory:
 * Mac: `Users/<name>/.config/phiddle/`
 * Win: `User and settings\<user>\AppData\Roaming\phiddle\`

-Files and their content:
+Files and their contents:
+* `phiddle.appinputwin.json`: Settings mapping Key Codes to Phiddle Actions for Windows client
-* `phiddle.appinput.json`: Shortcuts mapping Key Codes to Phiddle Actions
+* `phiddle.appinputmac.json`: Settings mapping Key Codes to Phiddle Actions for Mac client
-* `phiddle.appstate.json`: State of Phiddle to be used next launch
+* `phiddle.appstate.json`: State of Phiddle to be used next launch (selected tool and more)
+* `phiddle.appsettings.json`: Configurable settings of Phiddle (colors, fonts and more)

 For available Key Codes see:
 * Mac: `NSKey` enum in `AppKit`
 * Win: `Keys enum in System.Windows.Forms`

-Note: control keys not implemented (yet), nor any mouse related mapping
+Note: control keys and mouse events not supported (yet...)

 # Implementation
 ## Dependencies